Enjoy these moments from this year’s festival.

 2:30 Slavyanka Chorus – Russian folk, patriotic & Cossack songs (Fur Warehouse)

 3:30 Kitka – Balkan, Slavic & Caucasian Harmonies (Fur Warehouse) (45 min)

 3:30 Story Time (in Russian & English) – with Marina Pavlova – (near Chapel)

-4:15 Kedry – Traditional Russian village dances (Fort Compound)
+4:15 Kedry – Traditional songs under apple trees (Fort Compound)

 4:30 История Форта Росс и морского промысла (Fur Warehouse)